xAtishayx/Impressions/README.md

 # Impressions
-A unique concept of making full working website by using C language of our college fest 'Impressions'
+A unique concept of making CLI based app by using C language of our college fest 'Impressions'

 # List of Data Structure Used